jacobravo/babyshower/README.md

 _NOTICE: If you don't use Docker, jump to step 3._

 STEP 1.
-_Open a system terminal and write the following.
+_Open a system terminal (cmd in Windows) and write the following.
 In the HOST_PORT field write the port where you want to enter from the host system._
 ```
 #>docker run -d -p <HOST_PORT>:80 --name babyshower -v /var/www:/var/www/ mattrayner/lamp:latest-1804
 ```